We Analyzed the Future Direction of Unum Group (UNM), Here is What We Found

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at UNM starting from Shammo Francis, who purchase 5,000 shares at the price of $26.32 back on Nov 08.
-After this action, Shammo Francis now owns 41,942 shares of Unum Group, valued at $131,585 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at UNM starting from Simonds Michael Q, who sale 20,000 shares at the price of $30.00 back on Mar 22.
+After this action, Simonds Michael Q now owns 200,519 shares of Unum Group, valued at $600,000 using the latest closing price.

-IGLESIAS LISA G, the EVP, General Counsel of Unum Group, sale 20,000 shares at $26.50 during a trade that took place back on Sep 02, which means that IGLESIAS LISA G is holding 92,330 shares at $530,000 based on the most recent closing price.
+Shammo Francis, the Director of Unum Group, purchase 5,000 shares at $26.32 during a trade that took place back on Nov 08, which means that Shammo Francis is holding 41,942 shares at $131,585 based on the most recent closing price.

 Stock Fundamentals for UNM